markwisdomreeves/ecom-frontend-client/README.md

 ## To start this project

-### Create a API.js file and add this apiUrl: 'https://ecom-api-1.herokuapp.com/api'
+### This is the link to the apiUrl: 'https://ecom-api-1.herokuapp.com/api'
 ### Run npm install
 ### Run npm start